-decentralized preschool at two sites (Apollo and Melzer) is also challenging, and classrooms aren't appropriate for preschoolers.
+- As noted above, enrollment in the District’s First Steps Preschool continues to grow.
+Operating a decentralized preschool is also challenging, and classrooms aren't appropriate for preschoolers.

-- There is limited space to expand the Dual Language Program beyond grades K-4.
+- There was limited space to expand the Dual Language Program.

 - Relieving the overcrowding.